millerk22/emc2-labs/EMC2-Labs-Winter/lab18.rst

 .. math::
 	\mu_i = \frac{1}{|S_i|} \sum_{x_j \in S_i} x_j.

-The mean, in this case, represents the center of the cluster.
+The mean, in this case, represents the center (also called the centroid) of the cluster.

 The K-Means Algorithm
 ---------------------